heig-vd-dai-course/heig-vd-dai-course/10-introduction-to-part-2/PRESENTATION.md

 >
 > The whole process uses **input/output** (IO) operations!

 ## Do you know how does a web server work?
+How do you think it works?

 <!-- _class: lead -->

-## How does a web server work?
+## How does a web server work

 1. A process is started on the server
 2. This process opens a socket on a specific port